Try the Hardware Debugger Troubleshooter page first.

-If you have trouble getting the Hardware debugging started on your system, review the below troubleshooting guide.
+If you have trouble getting the Hardware debugging, the below list of Error and Tips may help:

 NOTE - this does not apply to the "GDB via Software" or "vMicro Serial Debugger" options